arabbika/my-aws-journey/01_Labs/01_Linux & Systems/01_Linux_AMI_Basics.md

 # ◈ Amazon Linux AMI Fundamentals
 **Course ID**: `225-[LX]-Lab`

-## 🎯 System Objective
+## 🎯 Project Goal
-This lab establishes the baseline for cloud-based system administration.
-The objective is to securely connect to an Amazon Linux environment and master the Linux `man` (manual) pages, ensuring proficiency in navigating system documentation and command syntax.
+The goal of this lab was to establish a secure remote connection to a cloud-based Amazon Linux instance and learn how to use the built-in Linux documentation system (man pages) to figure out command syntax and flags without needing to google them.

-## ⚙️ Execution & Exploration Logic
+## ⚙️ How it Works
-* **Remote Access:** Established secure connectivity to the EC2 instance using SSH/PuTTY with key-pair authentication, ensuring encrypted management access.
-* **Documentation Mastery:** Utilized the `man` command to navigate internal Linux help documentation, identifying command syntax, descriptions, and functional headers (SYNOPSIS, OPTIONS, etc.).
+Secure Remote Access: I connected to the hosted EC2 instance securely using an SSH client and public/private key-pair authentication to manage the server remotely.

+Documentation Navigation: I utilized the man (manual) utility to open internal documentation directly in the terminal, learning how to quickly skim through structural sections like NAME, SYNOPSIS, and OPTIONS.

+Command Discovery: Instead of guessing command flags, I used the built-in manual to look up specific arguments, structural requirements, and examples for essential Linux tools.

+📷 Lab Evidence

 ## 📷 Lab Evidence
 | Task | CLI Output | Evidence |